I. Beverly Lake Sr.

 Isaac Beverly Lake Sr. (August 29, 1906 – April 11, 1996) was an American jurist, law professor at Wake Forest University and Campbell University, and politician.
-He was born in Wake Forest, North Carolina.
+A supporter of racial segregation, he was unsuccessful in two efforts to become the Democratic candidate for the office of Governor of North Carolina in the 1960s.
+He served as an associate justice of the North Carolina Supreme Court from 1965 to 1978.

 Early career

-A graduate of Wake Forest College and Harvard Law School, Lake joined the staff of North Carolina Attorney General Harry McMullan in 1950.
+Lake was graduate of Wake Forest College, Harvard Law School, and Columbia University Law School; he earned a Doctor of Juridical Science degree from the latter institution.
+Lake joined the staff of North Carolina Attorney General Harry McMullan in 1950.
 There, he drew upon his knowledge of public utility law to handle rate cases before the state Utilities Commission, which earned him a reputation as a consumer advocate.

-When the United States Supreme Court invited North Carolina to appear as amicus curiae in the famous Brown v.
+When the Supreme Court of the United States invited North Carolina to appear as amicus curiae in the landmark Brown v.
 Board of Education case in 1954, Lake argued against it, telling the governor that it was a "diabolical scheme" designed to subject the state directly to whatever orders the Court issued as a consequence of the decision.
-The governor nevertheless decided to file an amicus brief, and Lake presented the state's case in defense of segregation before the Supreme Court during hearings over "Brown II".
+The governor nevertheless decided to file an amicus brief, and Lake presented the state's case in defense of racial segregation before the Supreme Court during hearings over Brown II in 1955, when the Court considered arguments by schools requesting relief concerning the task of desegregation.